Alitalia: Volare controversy

 In December 2005, the bankrupt Volare Group (Volareweb, Air Europe) was put up for sale.
 Alitalia bid to buy the group (other bidders were Air One and Meridiana/Eurofly).
-Air One went to court claiming that Alitalia could not buy Volare Group as it had received state aid in the past.
+Air One went to court, claiming that Alitalia could not buy Volare Group as it had received state aid in the past.
 The TAR (Regional Administrative Tribunal) of Lazio tried to block Alitalia's acquisition of Volare Group but abandoned the attempt, claiming that Alitalia had repaid its €400 million loan and so there would be nothing stopping it from buying Volare Group.
 Air One also went to court, unsuccessfully.
 Alitalia created Volare SpA to buy the Volare Group.
-The airlines were becoming closer and Volare Group had started providing soft maintenance services for some Alitalia aircraft in Milan Malpensa airport.
-However, the Italian Consiglio di Stato (State Council) on 23 May 2006 has once again blocked the acquisition of the airline.
-It is not clear what is going to happen as Volare is in serious financial difficulties.
-On 2 November 2006, TAR court decided that the administrative procedure used by the Italian government to sell Volare to Alitalia was invalid but the selling contract is still valid because the administrative court was declared incompetent about this topic.
-If Air One wants to obtain Volare, it will have to go to the local civil court and ask it to declare that the selling contract is invalid.
+The airlines were becoming closer, and Volare Group had started providing soft maintenance services for some Alitalia aircraft in Milan Malpensa airport.
+However, the Italian Consiglio di Stato (State Council) on 23 May 2006 once again blocked the acquisition of the airline.
+It was not clear what was going to happen as Volare was in serious financial difficulties.
+On 2 November 2006, the TAR court decided that the administrative procedure used by the Italian government to sell Volare to Alitalia was invalid, but the selling contract was still valid because the administrative court had been declared incompetent over this topic.
+If Air One wanted to obtain Volare, it would have to go to the local civil court and ask it to declare that the selling contract was invalid.
 Alitalia's offer for 38 million euros was the winning bid.
 On 15 May 2006, the former Volare Group employees were transferred to Volare SpA (the Alitalia subsidiary).

 Antitrust issues with Alitalia - LAI

 In December 2005, Italy's antitrust agency fined Alitalia €30,000 for misleading consumers by advertising a round-trip flight tariff while showing only the price of a one-way ticket.
-The antitrust agency in a statement said the advertisement appeared on Alitalia's web site during May and June 2005.
+The antitrust agency said in a statement that the advertisement appeared on Alitalia's web site during May and June 2005.

 The European Court of Justice has in July 2008 rejected an appeal by Alitalia against the European Commission in a long-running inquiry into Italian state aid.
 The airline challenged conditions set by the commission in 2001 for the use of state aid in restructuring the company.
-The court ruling does not impose any new conditions on Alitalia and the commission considers the case settled.
+The court ruling did not impose any new conditions on Alitalia, and the commission considers the case settled.
 A statement: "the Court of First Instance dismisses Alitalia's action and confirms that the commission's decision of 2001 is valid".
 The court "confirms the validity of each of the conditions imposed on Alitalia by the commission".
 These conditions were: